Tahoe Fund

 How to Submit a Project

-Please provide the following information in the form below:
+You will be asked to provide the following information in the project submission form:

 Project Guidelines

-1. Tahoe Fund projects must be in the Tahoe Basin and should be consistent with the program priorities laid out above: Forest Health, Lake Clarity/Lake Quality/Lake Health, Sustainable Recreation, Transportation and Stewardship.
+1. Projects must be in the Tahoe Basin and should be consistent with the program priorities laid out above: Forest Health, Lake Clarity, Sustainable Recreation, Transportation and Stewardship.

-2. Projects should serve diversity and inclusion of all residents and visitors.
+2. Projects should be inclusive of all residents and visitors of Lake Tahoe.

 3. Projects should have high appeal to the private sector.
 Tahoe Fund does not provide funding for activities or projects that are generally viewed as the base operation and maintenance responsibilities of the requesting entity.